ardalis/Specification/docs/usage/use-built-in-abstract-repository.md

 ## Resources

-A in depth demo of a similar implementation of the Repository Pattern and `RepositoryBase<T>` can be found in the Repositories section of this [Pluralsight course](https://www.pluralsight.com/courses/domain-driven-design-fundamentals).
+An in-depth demo of a similar implementation of the Repository Pattern and `RepositoryBase<T>` can be found in the Repositories section of this [Pluralsight course](https://www.pluralsight.com/courses/domain-driven-design-fundamentals).